This post may contain affiliate links which give me a small commission at no extra charge to you!

 This post explains this more in detail and gives you some great tips to prevent an over-tired or over-stimulated baby.

 If you agree to hosting, make sure that you have a sound machine to drown out loud conversations, laughter and/or family debates!!
+(This is my favorite sound machine because it is lightweight, portable, re-chargeable and WORKS!)

 6. Establish Some Rules